 3) Prepare based on what you consider the customer’s concerns may be

 You will no doubt have details about what the customer’s expectations will be from the meeting.

 What differences are there between this customer’s needs and past client’s?

-By preparing answers for these questions beforehand, you’ll feel more confident that you can cover issues during the meeting rather than having to go away and prepare more information later,
+By preparing answers for these sales questions you’ll feel more confident that you can cover issues during the meeting rather than having to go away and prepare more information later.

 4) Ensure you’re prepared with for all possible contingencies

 It’s never possible for you to be prepared for everything that may occur, but there are a few things you could look out for.

 For example, make sure your battery on your laptop is charged, just in case there’s a problem with your power lead.